 Our medical malpractice lawyers in NYC understand the severity of medical negligence.
 When a patient undergoes medical treatment, they expect their physician to act in a safe and responsible manner.
 When a medical provider acts negligently, however, the results can be devastating for the patient.
 Medical malpractice can cause patients serious injuries and force them to face a number of hardships.
 In addition to the serious physical ailments that can be caused by a medical provider's negligence, patients may also experience a number of serious financial hardships.
 Victims of medical malpractice may be forced to deal with lost wages due to time missed at work, serious damage to their future earning potential and high medical bills.

 According to a study performed at Johns Hopkins, medical errors are the third-leading cause of death in the United States of America.
 Unfortunately, medical errors are not classified separately on death certificates and are under-reported.
 Undoubtedly, many more cases exist concerning patients who were seriously or catastrophically injured by medical negligence.
-This is why it is critical for someone who believes that they, or a loved one, are the victim of medical malpractice to contact an experienced medical malpractice lawyer with the expertise and resources to thoroughly investigate a potential claim and seek justice for those affected.
+This is why it is critical for someone who believes that they, or a loved one, are the victim of medical malpractice to contact an experienced medical malpractice lawyer with the knowledge and resources to thoroughly investigate a potential claim and seek justice for those affected.
 Victims of medical malpractice may be able to recoup compensation for their losses by filing a lawsuit with the assistance our NYC medical malpractice lawyers.

 What Is Medical Malpractice?

-Medical malpractice refers to negligence committed by a professional health care provider (i.e. a doctor, a nurse, a dentist, a hospital or a hospital worker) whose performance deviates from the standard of care of those with comparable training or expertise which results in harm to the patient(s).
+Medical malpractice refers to negligence committed by a professional health care provider (i.e. a doctor, a nurse, a dentist, a hospital or a hospital worker) whose performance deviates from the standard of care of those with comparable training or experience which results in harm to the patient(s).
 The profession itself sets the standard for malpractice by its own custom and practice.

 Do I Need An NYC Medical Malpractice Attorney To Pursue My Case?